 Located at the Southern tip of Lake Michigan, the Calumet region was once home to some of the largest steel producers in the world.
 Today, the Calumet region is an area rich in natural and cultural diversity.
-Through environmental education, ecological restoration projects, and partnerships with community organizations, ECCo is helping to revitalize Calumet’s many natural areas and to bring about a sustainable future for the region.
+Through environmental education, ecological restoration projects, and partnerships with community organizations, the Science Action Center is helping to revitalize Calumet’s many natural areas and to bring about a sustainable future for the region.

-The Calumet Environmental Education Program translates science into action for 4th through 12th grade students and educators in the Calumet region.
-Through CEEP, students participate in hands-on exploration of Calumet’s natural areas and develop tools to help protect the region’s environment today and in the future.
+The Youth Conservation Action (YCA) Program translates science into action for 4th through 12th grade students and educators in the Calumet region.
+Through YCA, students participate in hands-on exploration of Calumet’s natural areas and develop tools to help protect the region’s environment today and in the future.

-Ecological restoration is an important component of our community-based conservation efforts in Calumet.
-ECCo and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
+Ecological restoration is an important component of our community-based conservation efforts in Calumet. the Science Action Center and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
 To get involved, vist our Volunteer Stewardship Page.

 Important Past Projects

 Rapid biological inventories are a foundation of our approach to conservation.
 The 2002 Calumet BioBlitz yielded over 2,200 species in just 24 hours.

 In 2001, the Museum’s Center for Cultural Understanding and Change conducted ethnographic research in communities in the Calumet region.
 Check out Journey Through Calumet to learn about the social assets of the Calumet region.

 …there is nowhere in Chicago Wilderness where there is greater opportunity [than Calumet] to deeply engage people with nature in ways that are sustainable over the long term.

 Sir Peter Crane